-An Angel’s Choice Adoption Agency is excited tin launch temporary housing for birth moms making a plan of adoption.
-It will be a safe haven for birth moms to be live while going through the Adoption process.
-This has always been a vision
+An Angel’s Choice Adoption Agency has launch temporary housing ministry for birth moms making a plan of adoption.
+It is safe haven for birth moms to be live while going through the Adoption process.
+This is a 501 3 (c) non profit ministry.
+The Haven rely on charitable donations and fundraising.

 Criteria: Birth Moms must be closed to her 3rd trimester., 24-30 weeks.